garysteinmetz/chhcsfun_template/README.md

 [Click here to find out more information about the services and tools that will be used.](docs/goals/services_and_tools.md)

+## Run This Application Locally Without AWS Integration

+Confirm that you can run this application locally (without integration to AWS) by following the steps [here](docs/sample_app/coin_flip.md).
+This is the 'coin flip' game and environment variables will be set later in these instructions so that this game actually integrates with AWS.

+## User Types

+While it may be just one actual person (you) that installs this application, these instructions require two AWS users to complete.

+  - `Root User` - This is the user whose login (username/password) you use to order things (like books) on regular `amazon.com` .
+This user can also login and do _anything_ on AWS (`aws.amazon.com`).
+Because this user has _too much power_ and it's quite possible that the person paying the AWS costs to use this application (e.g. parent) is different from the person installing and maintaining this application (e.g. child), it's best that this user create another user who is has just enough rights (and no more) to install and maintain this application.
+  - `DevOps User` - This is the user who can't login to regular `amazon.com` but has just enough privileges to install and maintain this application.

+In these instructions, the Root User will be creating the DevOps User along with the AWS structures (like Cognito User Group, DynamoDB table, Route53 zone, S3 bucket).
+The DevOps User will be using these AWS structures and create the LightSail instance to run this application.
+The DevOps User will also have the ability to destroy and to recreate the LightSail instance.

 ## Billing

 This setup involves using AWS resources, the usage of some of which